Bourbons of the Bluegrass

 A two night, two day bourbon itinerary discovering five bourbon distilleries, all within 25 miles of Lexington, Kentucky.

 The Bluegrass Region’s reputation for fine horses and fine bourbon whiskey is known world-wide.
 Magnificent horse farms and charming bourbon distilleries share a place in this extraordinary landscape of gently rolling hills.
 Here is a suggestion for discovering the heritage of America's only native spirit.

 Arrive in Lexington in time for dinner.
 Start your bourbon tour at one of Lexington’s downtown restaurants for some great regional cuisine.
-Be sure to stop off at the Horse and Barrel, named Whiskey Bar of the Year by Whiskey Magazine.
-Take a stroll through nearby Triangle Park, then head for your hotel.
+Be sure to stop off at the newly opened Belle's Cocktail House at 156 Market Street, name after one of Lexington's most notorious citizens.
+Take a stroll through nearby Gratz Park or Triangle Park, then head for your hotel.

 Jonathan at Gratz Park

 Day One: Woodford Reserve and Buffalo Trace

 For early risers, make your first stop Keeneland Race Course for the early morning workouts.
 Come around 7:30 a.m. to be sure you see horses out on the track.
 Then go over to the track kitchen and enjoy a hearty and inexpensive Southern breakfast.
 From Keeneland, continue out U.S. 60 to Woodford Reserve Distillery.
 A National Historic Landmark, this bourbon distillery is nestled between Thoroughbred horse farms.